AdoryVo/team-ocean-recipe-manager/README.md

     -   `/specs/brainstorm`: Brainstorming artifacts
     -   `/specs/pitch`: Pitch deck & other artifacts
     -   `/specs/schemas`: Schemas for back-end storage structures

-## 💡 Summary/Abstract

-**We aim to create a recipe manager that provides personalization and organization to keep cooking efficient and productive for newer cooks & active and health-conscious individuals.** The recipe manager is designed to help users on their mission to improve their long-term diet in favor of homemade meals rather than takeout & junk food through the week.
-In addition, the recipe manager addresses important micro-level concerns like following a recipe’s ingredients & steps while cooking, tracking necessary ingredients for recipes in a grocery list, and easily performing CRUD operations on recipes.

 ## 📝 Documentation